tats-faire/dropout-helper/README.md

 Currently, this addon saves which subtitles are enabled, but not any of the fancy style options.
 This is because the Vimeo OTT API doesn't provide a way to get or set the style options.
 I might look into a way of doing this in the future.

+## Installation
+//Links to addon stores once available

+## Manual Installation on chrome
+1. Download the latest release from the releases page
+2. Unzip the file
+3. Open Chrome and go to `chrome://extensions`
+4. Enable Developer Mode
+5. Click "Load Unpacked" and select the unzipped folder

+## Usage
+1. Go to Dropout and start watching a video
+2. Set your volume and subtitles
+3. Done

+## Building
+1. Clone the repository
+2. Make sure you have Node.js and NPM installed
+3. Run `npm install`
+4. Run `npm run build`
+5. The built extension will be in the `dist` folder